BristolRSE/bristolrse.github.io/source/how-tos/windows_dev_vm.rst

 Backup
 ^^^^^^

-The VM image is both large and will expire after 60 days.
+The VM image is both large and will expire after (at most) 60 days.
 It is sensible to exclude this from Time Machine backups.
 To do this, open the Time Machine menu (from menu bar on MacOS 10.15 Catalina, Apple menu → "System Preferences..." → "Time Machine"), then select the "Options..." button in the Time Machine menu.
 Add the ``.pvm`` file for the Windows development VM to the list of excluded items.
 Parallels should inform you that the VM is not being backed up in the "Backup" tab of the VM configuration window.

 Snapshots
 ^^^^^^^^^